Apartment versus Condo, Pros & Cons

 What’s the Difference between Apartment and Condo

-Most condos are considered to be attached homes, which means that you will own your home.
+Most condos are considered to be attached homes, which means that you will typically be connected to at least one adjoining unit.
+In other words, you may own one single unit in a 4 unit building or a 50 unit building.
 Each unit in a condo has a separate owner, but many of the common areas within the complex are shared between all the homeowners.

-In most cases, you’ll buy a condo, own your unit and everything inside, but you will pay monthly fees for things such as building maintenance and utilities.
-Those fees rely on how much each homeowner contributes to ensuring they stay up to code and running smoothly.
+In most cases, you’ll buy a condo, own your unit and everything inside, but you will pay monthly HOA fees for things such as building maintenance and utilities.
 These are among the things you should know before buying a condo.

 Condo Vs. Apartment Maintenance